kubernetes-csi/docs/book/src/storage-capacity-tracking.md

 those volumes can be made available for the node.
 Volume creation is attempted and if that fails, the pod has to be rescheduled, potentially landing on the same node again.
-With storage capacity tracking, the scheduler filters our nodes which do not have enough capacity.
+With storage capacity tracking, the scheduler filters out nodes which do not have enough capacity.

 > For design information, see the [enhancement